ProfJake/Assignment2/README.md

 trackerService file.
 Now Exercises can be "plugged in" elsewhere, if we need them.

-9) Now adding more types of activities is super easy!
+9) Now adding more types of activities is relatively easy.
 Currently the driver does not recognize "swimming".
 All we need is an else if branch in the exercise constructor, and a new Function Object for the appropriate calculation to fix this.

-Add a function Object named "swimming" using the following formula:
+Add a function Object named "swimming" the following formula:

 calories burned = (6 * Weight in KG * 3.5) / 200;

+However, there is a slight problem.
+This formula only provides CALORIES BURNED PER MINUTE not total calories.
+To get the data we want

 NOTE: the formula requires weight in kg but the array of Object literals in activityTracker.js provides weight in pounds.
 1 kg = 2.2 pounds, for the